 WHEN will we be active?

-The 2021-2024 SDG4MED multiannual plan was presented on 16 November 2020 during the BUSINESS2SEA conference.
+The 2021-2024 SDG4MED multiannual plan was presented (link here) on 16th November 2020 during the BUSINESS2SEA, conference.
 The plan is running since 1st 2021 by promoting joint projects dealing with the multiple challenges that the Mediterranean Basin is facing.

 The Mediterranean basin is vital for both the biodiversity and the geopolitical stability of the EU and the whole world.
 This is the reason UN Sustainable Development Goals (SDG or Agenda 2030) are so important for the area: to bring peace and prosperity.
 The establishment of SDG4MED comes at an historically high economic crisis induced by the COVID19 pandemic whose effects will last for some years to come.
 Mediterranean Countries are less resilient to economic crisis than north Europe, Far East or US.
 This is the reason why we can, we should and we must act now: achieving Agenda 2030 in the Mediterranean will create the momentum our enterprises need to recover.

 - providing technical assistance to public bodies in the preparation and/or execution of EU projects and in contributing to EU related national strategies;

 - establishing and managing complex clusters and lobbying EU Institutions on their behalf;